werner/trezor-core/src/apps/monero/README.md

 - Contains `MoneroTransactionSourceEntry` and `TxinToKey` computed in the previous step.
 - TREZOR Computes `tx_prefix_hash` is part of the signed data.

+### `MoneroTransactionAllInputsSetRequest`

+- Sent after all inputs have been processed.
+- Mainly used in the range proof offloading to the host.
+E.g., in case of batched Bulletproofs with more than 2 transaction outputs.
+The message response can carry commitment masks so host can compute range proof correctly.

 ### `MoneroTransactionSetOutputRequest`

-Sends transaction output, `MoneroTransactionDestinationEntry`, one per message.
+- Sends transaction output, `MoneroTransactionDestinationEntry`, one per message.
-HMAC prevents tampering with previously accepted data (in the init step).
+- HMAC prevents tampering with previously accepted data (in the init step).

-TREZOR computes data related to transaction output, e.g., range proofs, ECDH info for the receiver, output public key.
+- TREZOR computes data related to transaction output, e.g., range proofs, ECDH info for the receiver, output public key.
+- In case offloaded range proof is used the request can carry computed range proof.

+### `MoneroTransactionRangeSigRequest`

+- Optional protocol message that supports more complicated, several round-trips range proof offloading proposals as described in the [monero-doc].
+- Not used with the basic range proof offloading where the whole range proof is computed on the host.

 ### `MoneroTransactionAllOutSetRequest`